455 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 453 Beacon to the east and 457 Beacon to the west.

 Click here for an index to the deeds for 455 Beacon, and click here for further information on the land on the south side of Beacon between Hereford and Massachusetts Avenue.

-On October 26, 1887, 455 Beacon was purchased from Asa Caton by Helen A. (Bryant) Stevens, the wife of Horace H. Stevens.
+On October 26, 1887, 455 Beacon was purchased from Asa Caton by Helen A. (Bryant) Stevens, the wife of Horace Holley Stevens.
 They previously had lived at 560 Columbus.
 They also maintained a home in Hingham.

-Horace Stevens was a stockbroker.
+Horace Stevens was an investment banker.
 He also served as president of the Chicago and Eastern Illinois Railroad in the mid-1880s , and as acting president of the Globe National Bank in 1899.